 The cap included 55% of total welfare spending in 2016/17.
 It excludes pensions and Jobseekers’ Allowance, but includes tax credits, child benefit and disability benefit.

 The cap was first introduced in Budget 2014 and the Office for Budget Responsibility (OBR) – the UK’s fiscal watchdog – first reported on whether the cap had been met or exceeded alongside Autumn Statement 2014.
 The operation of welfare cap is laid out in the Charter for Budget Responsibility – the document that sets out the Government’s policy and targets for the public finances.

 The Government revised its approach to the welfare cap in Autumn Statement 2016.
-The new approach, agreed by a vote in the House of Commons, means that spending on welfare must be within the cap and a 3% margin in 2021/22.
+The new approach, agreed by a vote in the House of Commons, means that spending on welfare must be within the cap and a margin in a single year chosen by the Treasury.
 The cap will only be formally assessed at the first Budget or first fiscal update of each new Parliament.
 The previous approach saw the OBR make a formal assessment at each Autumn Statement, and the cap applied for each year of the OBR’s forecast.

 At Autumn Statement 2015 and Autumn Statement 2016 the OBR judged that the previous version of the welfare cap was being breached.
 A member of the Government had to come to the House of Commons on each occasion to explain why the breach of the cap was justified.

 Welfare cap vs. the household benefit cap